Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Introduction

 Deep learning has permeated almost all areas of artificial intelligence, from computer vision \citep{krizhevsky2012imagenet} to optimal control \citep{mnih2015human}.
 However, deep learning may seem incongruous with or even antithetical toward symbolic regression, given that neural networks are typically highly complex, difficult to interpret, and rely on gradient information.
 We propose a framework that resolves this incongruity by tying deep learning and symbolic regression together with a simple idea: use a large model (i.e. neural network) to search the space of small models (i.e. symbolic expressions).
-This framework leverages the representational capacity of neural networks while entirely bypassing the need to interpret a network.
+This framework leverages the representational capacity of neural networks to generate interpretable expressions, while entirely bypassing the need to interpret the network itself.

-We present deep symbolic regression (DSR), a gradient-based approach for symbolic regression based on reinforcement learning.
+We present \textit{deep symbolic regression} (DSR), a gradient-based approach for symbolic regression based on reinforcement learning.
 In DSR, a recurrent neural network (RNN) emits a distribution over mathematical expressions.
 Expressions are sampled from the distribution, instantiated, and evaluated based on their fitness to the dataset.
-This fitness is used as the reward signal to train the RNN parameters using a policy gradient algorithm.
-As training proceeds, the RNN adjusts the likelihood of an expression relative to its reward, assigning higher probabilities to better fitting expressions.
+This fitness is used as the reward signal to train the RNN using a novel risk-seeking policy gradient algorithm.
+As training proceeds, the RNN adjusts the likelihood of an expression relative to its reward, assigning higher probabilities to better expressions.

-We demonstrate that DSR outperforms a standard GP implementation in its ability to recover exact symbolic expressions from data, both with and without added noise.
-We summarize our contributions as follows: 1) a novel method for solving symbolic regression that outperforms standard GP on a set of benchmark problems, 2) an autoregressive generative modeling framework for optimizing hierarchical, variable-length objects, 3) a framework that accommodates in situ constraints, and 4) a novel risk-seeking strategy that optimizes for best-case performance instead of average performance.
+We demonstrate that DSR outperforms several baseline methods, including two commercial software algorithms.
+We summarize our contributions as follows: (1) a novel method for symbolic regression that outperforms several baselines on a set of benchmark problems, (2) an autoregressive generative modeling framework for optimizing hierarchical, variable-length objects that accommodates in situ constraints, and (3) a novel risk-seeking policy gradient objective and accompanying Monte Carlo estimation procedure that optimizes for best-case performance instead of average performance.